 - a.
 Describe the various kinds of anchor rode and the advantages and disadvantages of each type. - b.
 Identify the parts of the anchor cable starting with the anchor and ending at the vessel. - c.
 Describe the methods of marking chain or rode and demonstrate that you know the chain or rode markings on your ship's vessel. - d.
-While on a cruise assist in the construction of an anchor watch schedule and stand one watch. - e.
+While on a cruise assist in the construction of an anchor watch schedule and stand one watch.

+- Establish a watch for boats secured to a shore or beach and stand one watch. - e.
 Identify a capstan or windlass and explain its use in handling line, wire rope, or chain.